 November: Joan attends the American Cola Bottling Convention in Miami, Florida.

-It is reported in the biography "Kilgallen" by Lee Israel that Joan was to have lunch with reporter Dorothy Kilgallen on this day, however, Kilgallen had been found dead in her home several hours prior.
-Joan arrives to Kilgallen's Manhatten apartment to find police.
+November 8: Joan's appearance on "To Tell The Truth" is scheduled to air on this date, but is canceled out of respect of Dorothy Kilgallen, who appears on the episode, and was found dead on the morning of November 8th.
+It is reported in the biography "Kilgallen" by Lee Israel that Joan was to have lunch with Dorothy Kilgallen on this day, however, Kilgallen had been found dead in her Manhattan home several hours prior, with Joan arriving at Kilgallen's home to find the police investigating her death.

-Joan is elected to the board of directors of Frito-Lay Inc.
+Early December: Joan is elected to the board of directors of Frito-Lay Inc.

 December 5: Joan arrives in Dallas, Texas to attend the opening of the 17-story tall Frito-Lay Tower in Dallas' Diversa Exchange Park, which is to serve as the company's headquarters.
 Following her arrival at Love Field Airport, Joan tours the new Frito-Lay headquarters.

 December 6: Joan attends an evening reception, which includes the attendance of over 1,000 Frito-Lay headquarters employees and their families.